-If you’re gaining access to a roof to carry out a repair, whether a quickly slipped tile or full-on re-surface, can sometimes be a challenge.
+It can sometimes be a challenge if you’re gaining access to a roof to repair, whether a quickly slipped tile or full-on re-surface.

-Usually, it is straightforward for professional roofers who have years of experience and safe procedures in action.
+Usually, it is straightforward for professional roofers with years of experience and safe procedures in action.

-Therefore it’s a case of just waiting for the weather to get better, even if there is damage being suffered, unless a quick fix or temporary covering will suffice.
+Therefore it’s a case of waiting for the weather to get better, even if the damage is being suffered unless a quick fix or temporary covering will suffice.

 Sometimes you also need to get inside a property to see areas like where the rain is coming in or ventilation issues that are not helping.